Wayland-Smithy/emoji-stripper-action/README.md

 # Emoji Stripper Action
-A GitHub action for removing emoji from PR titles.
+A GitHub action for removing emoji from PR titles with regex replace.

 ## Usage